cdp-trial-patterns/data-in-motion/03_resize_image.md

 20. Change the “Evaluation Mode” property value to “Entire text” and click _Apply_ to save your changes.

-21. Connect the _EncodeContent_ processor to the _ReplaceText_ processor and select the _succes_s relationship for the connection.
+21. Connect the _EncodeContent_ processor to the _ReplaceText_ processor and select the _success_ relationship for the connection.

 22. Drag and drop an output port named **output**.